n-riesco/v8stack/README.md

 // If wanted, the capture can be stopped v8stack.disable();

-// Calls to `v8stack.get()` with errors created while the capture is disabled
+// Beware that error stacks are evaluated lazily.
+// Evaluation can be triggered by calling `v8stack.get(error)`
+// or by evaluating `error.stack`.
+// After invoking `v8stack.disable()`, calls to `v8stack.get(error)`
+// with errors whose stack evaluation hasn't been trigerred
-// will return `undefined`.
+// will return 'undefined'.
 ```